yellhtutpromax/mini-pos-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Manually Allow Camera Access for Insecure HTTP (Chrome Flag)
+## 1 chrome://flags/#unsafely-treat-insecure-origin-as-secure
+## 2 Find “Insecure origins treated as secure”.
+## 3 Enable it and enter
+## 4 http://192.1.1.154:4000 ( past the address the you want to access )